KuligKamil/kuligkamil.github.io/_drafts/scrum.md

+The best scrum master - my definition of scrum
 As a developer and leader more than 6 years.
 Review by Agnieszka and Marcin
 Agile - we are agile , no you are not